2025 Vent Hood Installation Labor Costs: Professional Guide

 What Influences Installation Labor Rates in 2025?

-The labor cost to install a vent hood can vary based on factors like installer experience, location, and installation complexity.
+Several factors affect labor costs, including installer experience, geographic location, and installation complexity.
 On average, costs range from $50 to $100 per hour.

 National Wage Ranges by Skill Level